 Once a connection is open, one or multiple packets may be sent.
 The destination indicates it is ready to receive data by sending a READY signal to the source endpoint.
 Each READY allows the source to transmit one HIPPI burst (as explained below).
 All HIPPI source endpoints are required to be capable of enqueuing a minimum of 63 READYs.
-There is no minimum requirement for a destination's ability to generate READYs.
-By sending ahead and enqueuing READYs, the two endpoints can optimize the throughput on their connection.
+There is no minimum requirement for a destination's ability to generate READYs.1 By sending ahead and enqueuing READYs, the two endpoints can optimize the throughput on their connection.

 The source delineates its packets with the PACKET signal: at the beginning it asserts the PACKET signal, and at the end it deasserts the signal.
-A HIPPI packet consists of one or more bursts, as illustrated in Figure 1-2.
+A HIPPI packet consists of one or more bursts, as illustrated in Figure 1-4.
 Each burst contains 256 words, except in the case where the burst is short (as described below).
-The size of each word depends on the source's data bus (32 or 64 bits, as indicated by a bit in the I-field).
-At the end of each burst, the source generates a checksum (LLRC) so that the destination can detect any errors in the received data; in addition, each word has four bits of parity for error checking.
+The size of each word depends on the source's data bus (32 or 64 bits, as indicated by a bit in the I-field).2 At the end of each burst, the source generates a checksum (LLRC) so that the destination can detect any errors in the received data; in addition, each word has four bits of parity for error checking.

-The source channel on the IRIS HIPPI board can enqueue up to 65,535 READYs; the destination channel can generate up to 255 outstanding READYs.
+1The source channel on the IRIS HIPPI for Challenge/Onyx board can enqueue up to 65,535 READYs; the destination channel can generate up to 255 outstanding READYs.
+Each channel of the IRIS HIPPI-Serial XIO board can handle 128 READYs.

-&lt;sup>2 The IRIS HIPPI board supports 32-bit words only.
+2The IRIS HIPPI board supports 32-bit words only.

-Figure 1-2 HIPPI Packets and Bursts
+Figure 1-4 HIPPI Packets and Bursts